-- In a medium mixing bowl beat together melted butter, sugar, eggs and egg yolk for one minute.
-Add the ricotta cheese, flour mixture and vanilla and beat for one minute, until smooth.
+- In a medium mixing bowl beat together the melted butter, sugar, eggs and egg yolk for one minute, add the ricotta cheese and beat for another minute then add the flour mixture and vanilla and beat again for one minute, until smooth.
 Fold in chocolate chips.

 - Spoon the batter (which will be thick) into prepared cake pan, sprinkle with remaining chips and bake for approximately 30-35 minutes.
 Check for doneness with a toothpick.
 Let cool, remove from pan, drizzle with melted chocolate and or dust with icing sugar if desired.
 Enjoy!

 Is this the recipe you had posted a couple of years ago that you used to bake after the holidays?

 Hi Nicole, it could be because I first posted it January 3, 2018. 🙂